budi-kurniawan/linear-regression/README.md

-# Linear Regression System with CI/CD
+# Linear Regression System with Github Actions Workflow
-A machine learning workflow featuring a linear regression system based on stochastic gradient descent.
-The workflow is based on Github Actions.
+Code-named lin2023, this project features a linear regression system with a CI/CD workflow based on Github Actions.
 Upon pushing to the main branch, the following tasks are carried out:

 - Run the unit tests using PyTest,
 - Create a Docker image and publish it to Docker Hub using image name 'lin2023',
-- Deploy the Docker image to ...
+- Deploy the Docker image to Azure.

 ## The Code
 Cloning the code: